dr-rompecabezas/cookiecutter-django/README.md

 This fork replaces the `name` field in the `User` model with `first_name` and `last_name`.
 This change was made out of frustration working with third-party APIs that require first and last names.
 In addition, the `users` app has been moved to an `apps` subdirectory in the project slug.
 This is merely a personal preference for having all local apps in this directory.

+The template is also being adapted to work with or without Docker using environment variables for configuration.
+This is a work in progress and will be updated as I continue to work on it.

 ## Features

 - For Django 4.2